FYP-Jalien/test-suite/README.md

 - **develop**: The develop branch contains the latest changes and updates.
 - **main**: The main branch houses stable changes that have been thoroughly tested.

+## When Changing the test files
+- If you adding new files or removing a test file, please update the `run_all_test.sh` file inside the directory.

+## How to run the tests
+Run the `sudo test.sh` file in the root directory.